DataWorks Data Modeling provides a Metrics system that gives every team a single, consistent definition for each business metric.

 Why can't I select a custom Common Layer when creating a metric?

-Metrics reside in the Data Warehouse Summary (DWS) layer within the Common Layer or the Application Data Service (ADS) layer within the Application Layer.
-Consequently, you cannot select other layers.
+Metrics are fixed to specific layers: they live in the Data Warehouse Summary (DWS) layer within the Common Layer, or the Application Data Service (ADS) layer within the Application Layer.
+Layers outside these two are not available for selection.

 When can I associate metrics with tables?

-When creating a Summary Table or Application Table, you can use Import Metrics to generate metric fields.
+When creating an Aggregate Table or Application Table, use Import Metrics to generate metric fields from existing metric definitions.

 Why can atomic metrics only be created in the Common Layer?

-Why can I select atomic metrics when I create a derived metric in the Application Layer?
+Why can I select atomic metrics when creating a derived metric in the Application Layer?